DongTran2003/GitProject/README.md

 ## Task 3: Diversity & Inclusion Analysis

 This task requires analysis on diversity and inclusion for an HR department.
-They’ve been working hard to improve gender balance at the executive management level, but they’re not seeing any progress.
+They’ve been working hard to **improve gender balance** at the executive management level, but they’re **not seeing any progress**.
 You can access the dataset [here](03-Diversity-Inclusion-Dataset.xlsx).

 <img style="border:1px solid black;" src="Image/03_Diversity.png" Width='800'/>

 Link to the dashboard: [here](Diversity&Inclusion.pbix).

 ### Key Findings:
-- Overall, The gender gap has been narrowing in recent years, as seen in the **Genders by Tenure Year** chart, reflecting HR’s efforts to improve balance.
+- Overall, The **gender gap has been narrowing in recent years**, as seen in the **Genders by Tenure Year** chart, reflecting HR’s efforts to improve balance.
 The pie chart also supports this idea where nearly 50% of new hires are woman.
-- Despite progress, men still make up nearly 60% of all employees, with no women at all in the 60-69 age group.
+- Despite progress, **men still make up nearly 60% of all employees**, with no women at all in the 60-69 age group.
-- This can be explained by the fact that most important roles within the company (senior, manager, director, executive) are dominated by man, while women are only overrepresented in junior positions.
+- This can be explained by the fact that **most important roles** within the company (senior, manager, director, executive) are **dominated by man**, while **women are only overrepresented in junior positions**.
-- Additionally, in FY21, only 35% of women were promoted, despite their performance ratings being nearly equal to men’s (2.26 vs. 2.31).
-This suggests a potential bias in promotion decisions.
+- Additionally, in FY21, only 35% of women were promoted, despite their **performance ratings being nearly equal to men’s** (2.26 vs. 2.31).
+This suggests a **potential bias in promotion decisions**.
-- For these reasons,  Women leave the company at a much higher rate than men, particularly in the 50-59 age group, where the turnover rate approaches 80%.
+- For these reasons,  **women leave the company at a much higher rate than men**, particularly in the 50-59 age group, where the turnover rate approaches 80%.

-For the above reasons, it is easy to understand why improving gender balance at the company is still a slow progress.
-The executive should take women into consideration for more important role within the company, more promotions and benefits, considering their impressive performance rating comparing to men's.

 ### Recommendations:
 - Increase women’s representation in leadership roles through mentorship, sponsorship, and targeted promotions.